An Interventionist Approach to Mediation Analysis: Path-Specific Counterfactuals

 \section{Path-Specific Counterfactuals}

-In \S \ref{sec:mediation} we considered different notions of {\it direct} effect, which led to the notion of nested counterfactuals and the Pure Direct Effect, which is identified under the NPSEM-IE associated with the graph in Figure \ref{fig:amyno}(a) via the associated Mediation Formula.
-In \S \ref{subsec:separability}, following \cite{robins10alternative}, we discuss the notion of separability of effects in the sense of \cite{stensrud:separable-effects:2020} via an expanded $(N,O)$ graph.
-We showed that the counterfactuals defining the $PDE$ were equal to ordinary (non cross-world) interventional counterfactuals in the NPSEM given by the expanded graph (with determinism).
+In Section \ref{sec:mediation} we considered different notions of {\it direct} effect, which led to the notion of nested counterfactuals and the PDE, which is identified under the NPSEM-IE associated with the graph in Figure~\ref{fig:amyno}~(a) via the associated {\emph{mediation formula}}.
+In Section \ref{subsec:separability}, following \cite{robins10alternative}, we discuss the notion of separability of effects in the sense of \cite{stensrud:separable-effects:2020} via an expanded $(N,O)$ graph.
+We showed that the counterfactuals defining the PDE were equal to ordinary (non cross-world) interventional counterfactuals in the NPSEM given by the expanded graph (with determinism).
 We also showed that under the corresponding FFRCISTG these effects were identified by the mediation formula.
 In this section we now consider path specific effects which generalize the notion of direct and indirect effects.